Is the Gold in My Jewelry Real?

 - Gold, and the proper karatage.
 For example: 14-kt Gold

-To make your bacterial lawns, you will need to work in a sterile environment.
+- To make your bacterial lawns, you will need to work in a sterile environment.
 Work next to a lighted Bunsen burner, but be careful around the flame.
 If you have long hair, tie it back.
 Do not wear flowing sleeves, and avoid reaching across the flame.
+If a Bunsen burner is not available, work next to a lit candle.

-- After you have spread all your agar plates, wait 5 minutes for the surface of the plates to dry.
+- After you have spread E. coli on the agar plates, wait 5 minutes for the surface of the plates to dry.
 Remember, keep the plates covered.

 - Do not add anything to the Control plate.